Table of Contents

 Board review style answer #2

-C. The COL1A1::PDGFB fusion product is present in most cases of dermatofibrosarcoma protuberans.
-It is important to know that additional fusion genes are possible, which are missed by FISH or RT-PCR assays restricted to PDGFB.
-It is also important to know that other tumors may harbor this fusion product (e.g., uterus, cervix).
-The other fusion gene options have do not occur in dermatofibrosarcoma protuberans and are characteristic of other neoplasms:
+A. COL1A1::PDGFB fusion product is present in most cases of dermatofibrosarcoma protuberans.
+It is important to note that additional fusion genes are possible but are missed by FISH or reverse transcription PCR assays that are restricted to PDGFB.
+It is also important to note that other tumors may harbor this fusion product (e.g., uterus, cervix).
+The other fusion gene options do not occur in dermatofibrosarcoma protuberans and are characteristic of other neoplasms:

 Comment Here